ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 - The hardware resource usage across nodes.
 - The autoscaler status.

-See :ref:`System Metrics Page <system-metrics:>` for available metrics.
+See :ref:`System Metrics Page <system-metrics>` for available metrics.

 .. _dash-workflow-resource-utilization: